dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     (dcmMergeMWLSCP)"
     "
-    .. _dcmMergeLocalMWLSCP:
+    .. _dcmMWLWorklistLabel:

-    :ref:`Merge Local MWL SCP(s) <dcmMergeLocalMWLSCP>`",string,"AE Title of archive's MWL SCP used to lookup MWL Item to coerce request attributes of received objects.
+    :ref:`Merge MWL Worklist Label <dcmMWLWorklistLabel>`",string,"Only consider MWL items with this or no Worklist Label (0074,1202) in the Archive DB to coerce request attributes of received objects.
 If absent, the Archive DB is queried for a matching MWL item provided by any Archive MWL AE.

-    (dcmMergeLocalMWLSCP)"
+    (dcmMWLWorklistLabel)"
     "
     .. _dcmMergeLocalMWLWithStatus: